edys/Dna.Web/README.md

 The end idea is to create a eco system of common building blocks that can be used to quickly create new flows that have a consistent look and feel.

 This project will consist of:
- - Helix.RestServices
+ - DNA.RestServices
- - Helix.Web
+ - DNA.Web
- - Helix.Android
+ - DNA.Android
- - Helix.iOS
+ - DNA.iOS